Recognition and Company Culture

 5 factors that make employee recognition critical to company culture

-While a firm is expanding, an employer may become overwhelmed with the responsibilities and issues at hand and fail to appreciate the effort that their employees are performing on their behalf.
+While a firm is expanding, an employer may become overwhelmed with the responsibilities and issues at hand and fail to appreciate their employees’ efforts on their behalf.

 Below are the top 5 reasons why a firm should reward employees for their hard work in managing the workplace culture: